A/PROFESSOR JULIE MILLER, BA, MD, FRACSSpecialist Endocrine Surgeon

 - A history of prior abdominal surgery causing dense scar tissue (this affects laparoscopy but not PRA)

-- Inability to visualize the adrenal gland clearly
+- Inability to visualise the adrenal gland clearly

 - Bleeding during the operation